Master of Urban and Regional Planning (M.U.R.P.)

 Through your Wolverine Access account you will be able to:

-- Verify the application information you have submitted, including, resume, test dates and scores, and letter's of recommendation that are received.
+- Verify the application information you have submitted, including resume, official transcript, and letters of recommendation, have been received.

 - View Bachelor's, Master's, Professional, and/or Doctoral transcripts degree that have been received.